Jorb/project-euler-96-su-doku/README.md

 4. First pass basic types
 - Puzzle Classes: SudokuPuzzle, SudokuPuzzleRow, SudokuPuzzleColumn, SudokuPuzzleBox
 - Solving Algorithm Interfaces: ISolvingAlgorithm (in case we want to implement other solvers)
-- Solving Algorithm Classes: BruteForceSolvingAlgorithm, BruteForceRowSolver, BruteForceColumnSolver, BruteForceBoxSolver.
+- Solving Algorithm Classes: BacktrackingSolver.
-- Validator Classes: SudokuPuzzleValidator, SudokuRowValidator, SudokuColumnValidator, SudokuBoxValidator.
-5. Started implementing the file parser and deserializing the txt file into in-memory objects (SudokuPuzzle class)
+5. Implement puzzle classes.
+6. Create validations to ensure the puzzles are all deserialized properly.
+7. Implement the base backtracking solver.
+8. Saw some opportunity for improvement and added live constraint checking to the backtracking solver.